Home » Articles » Kids » 6 fun succulent planters to make with the kids

 Doll planters

-Using the same process that we did with the dinosaur planters, up-cycle your kids unused toys and turn them into play gardens.
-Let their creativity flow and plan your play garden in advance.
-We found these little trolls which were perfect for a troll village.
-Left over thatched fence made the perfect hut and the kids took it from there.
-I love going through the craft box and using all the bits and bobs.
-We used a large pot plant tray for this one, which meant we could move it around the garden.
+Using the same process, you can up-cycle your kids’ unused toys and turn them into play gardens.
+Plan your play garden before you start, and let creativity flow.
+We found these little trolls, which were perfect for a troll village.
+The leftover thatched fence made the perfect hut, and the kids took it from there.
+If you’ve got a craft box, go through it and see if they can use all the bits and bobs.
+Large pot plant trays make a great base, so your project can be moved.

 fun-succulent-planters-gallery3